 Below is a list of local services that you may find helpful, many of these you can access yourself right away.
 If negative feelings don't go away, are too much for you to cope with, or are stopping you from carrying on with your normal life, then ask for help.
 If you are worried then accessing one of these services or speaking to your GP is a great way to start.
 Kooth – opening the door for mental health support for children and young people Find out how young people in Cambridgeshire and Peterborough can access help and support with their mental health and emotional well-being without a referral via Kooth.

 Kooth is a confidential and anonymous online service for young people, specifically developed to make it easy and safe for young people to access mental health support as and when they need it, while removing any associated stigma.
 Once signed up, Kooth users have access to BACP trained counsellors available until 10pm, 365 days a year, peer-to-peer support through moderated forums, and a range of self-help materials, co-written by other young people.
-Any young person aged 11 – 25th birthday with a Cambridgeshire and Peterborough postcode can access the service for free until 13th June 2018.
-From the 14th June 2018 the service will be available for 11-18 year olds (up to 19th birthday).
+Any young person aged 11-18 years olds (up to 19th birthday) with a Cambridgeshire and Peterborough postcode can access the service for free.

 You can watch the new Kooth video here.

 Offers support to children and young people with mild to moderate mental health difficulties, such as anxiety and low mood, as well as those with significant emotional wellbeing difficulties arising from life events such as bereavement and bullying.

 - Peterborough – Up to the age of 18

 - Cambridgeshire – Up to the age of 25

 The service offers support in a variety of ways and you (or your child) will be guided by one of our Triage Managers to the most appropriate intervention or signposted to a more suitable agency.
 Interventions take place in a number of locations and include: